jstrick561/HW2/makefile.rst

 	TOBJS = $(TSRCS:%.cpp=$(BLD)/%.o)
 	OBJS  = $(UOBJS) $(LOBJS) $(TOBJS)

 Project directories are the names of the directories in our project tree (c:/projectname/src, etc.).
-By naming ``SRC`` equal to ``src`` we do not need to change the whole file if we need to change the name of our source directory.
-The same goes for all the other directories defined. ``SDIRS`` make sure all these directories are created in our project (see below #build any needed directories).
+By naming ``SRC`` equal to ``src`` (which is the source directory) we do not need to change the whole file if we need to change the name of our source directory.
+The same goes for all the other directories defined. ``DIRS`` make sure all these directories are created in our project (see below #build any needed directories).

 ``USRCS``, ``LSRCS`` and ``TSRCS`` defines where and what files to compile.